bbrito/predictive_control/README.md

 Withing the predictive controller node source files, mpcc_controller.cpp contains the controller class that is launched by predictive_control_node.cpp.
 This controller class iteratively calls the pregenerated mpc solver.
 Within the file predictive_trajectory_generator.cpp, the MPC controller is defined using ACADO, which is generated during compilation.

+# Files description

+#predictive_trajectory_generator.cpp
+- Contains code to pregenerate MPC solver using ACADO

+#predictive_configuration.cpp
+- Contains code to MPC load parameters from predictive_config_parameter.yaml in the config directory

+#mpcc_controller.cpp
+- Contains the controller class that is launched by the predictive_control_node